dcardonab/T7andT8_assignment/README.md

 2. What is a characteristic value and give an example of one of them

+    * Characteristics organize attributes and uses them as data values etc.

     * A characteristic value is an identifier for specific features.

     * Characteristic value handle of environmnental data.
         * handle: 0x000e, uuid: 00140000-0001-11e1-ac36-0002a5d5c51b